EstoyVignesh/My_Portfolio/README.md

 https://drive.google.com/file/d/1FDZkaaBtv7bPFSoK3JtNoGrSvi9MjPGR/view?usp=sharing

 About me
-I am a positive-thinking person who possesses two sides of power.
-On one hand, I am organised, structured and attentive to detail due to my background as a research chemist.
-And on the other, due to my personality, I love to communicate with people and solve problems.

-I got my Master's Degree from the University of Eastern Finland and have been a PhD fellow at the University of Jyväskylä for 3 years.
-My research field was computational physical chemistry, which involved modelling of chemical reactions through massively-parallel computing.

-Now, I wish to exploit my research and analytical skills in software testing.
-Currently, I am intensively studying techniques and tools by attending online courses and testing web applications created for learning purposes.

-I would be extremely happy to apply obtained knowledge to testing an operational product and gain hands-on experience.
-It is a crucial step in my current career goal — to become a mid-level software tester in 2 years.
+I am a optimistic person who can handle tough situations withot any trouble.

+I got my Master's degree from St. Joseph's College(2019-2021) and my Bachelor's degree(2016-2019) in the same college too.

+For 2 years I struggled to choose a pat.
+And later I found my passion in Software testing and thus I decided to walk in that path.
+So I joined Java Automation Course in Guvi and have learned many thing and done projects in the testing field.
+Now, I wish to impart my knowledge in testing the applications at the same time i want to learn more in the testing field to enrich myself with new concepts.

+If given the opportunity i would like to showcase my abilities and knowledge